mdmeacham/pyimi/README.md

     print("Found directory")
 else:
     print("directory was not found")

+# Create a new directory for devices like this
+try:
+    directories.create("Vancouver")
+except CreateError as err:
+    print(err)

 # Now that you have both a device and a directory,
 # you can move the device into that directory